Artiprocher/sd-webui-fastblend/README.md

 5. Guide weight: 10
 6. NNF initialization: identity

 As we can see, FastBlend is competitive with CoDeF.
 What's more, FastBlend is very efficiency.
-We noly need one minute to render a video clip!
+We only need one minute to render a video clip!